-so that (ULT)
+so that (ULT) so that (UST)

 The connecting words so that introduce an action-purpose relationship.
 The action is the elder rebukes the Cretans severely, and the purpose is the Cretans become sound in the faith.
-(See: Connect - Goal (Purpose) Relationship )
+(See: Connect - Goal (Purpose) Relationship)

-in the faith (ULT)
+in the faith (ULT) correct things about God (UST)